Noxolo06/KokolaCreates/README.md

 # KokolaCreates
-Repository created by a passionate young girl who wishes to extend her knowledge in Coding
+Repository created by a passionate young girl
+Who wishes to extend her knowledge in Coding